 What makes cybersecurity for OT different from standard IT network security?

-In some cases, OT cybersecurity does benefit from standard IT security, where the risks and threats overlap.
 An OT network still runs on a Windows-based computer, so the IT cybersecurity we employ on our defense communication networks can and should be applied to our OT workstations.
-To minimize vulnerabilities in these areas, we can employ Common-Access Card (CAC) authentication and ensure patches to the operating system and software are applied.

 However, our traditional IT approach to detecting threats is generally signature-based.
 In simplified terms, we find a new virus, identify its signature, update our databases with the information, and then push these updates out to every workstation through antivirus software.
 For defense IT networks all operating on the same OS with the same approved software, keeping pace to threats to this environment is possible, and the signature-based approach works.
-Where the OT networks are not standardized, do not have the same workstation setup, and contain thousands of options for devices and software employed, we need a different approach.
+We need a different approach when the OT networks are not standardized, do not have the same workstation setup, and contain thousands of options for devices and software employed.

 We can employ machine learning/AI to bridge the gap.
 As of 2019, the average time to detect a network intrusion for OT was over 180 days.
-That is 6 months for an adversary to gain full access to the setup and impacts of changes to your OT network.
-Using AI, we can monitor the data on that network and identify behavioral changes—whether in a device or human using the network—to detect intrusions within seconds of when they occur and identify where the attack is coming from shortly thereafter.
+That is six months for an adversary to have already gained full access to your setup and plan the best way to impact your mission through changes to your OT network.
+Using AI, we can monitor the data on that network and identify behavioral and configuration changes—whether in a device or human using the network—to detect intrusions within seconds of when they occur and identify where the attack is coming from shortly thereafter.
 Using AI as a security overwatch for the network, defense clients can arm their cyber defense teams with the tools and information needed to detect attacks, minimize the impact of the attack, and then counterattack as needed.

 What tools and approaches should defense agencies consider as they address OT cybersecurity?